 If you're currently listed on a platform and want to understand what you agreed to, look for these terms in your outfitter agreement:

-- Termination terms — how and when you can remove your listing if you decide to move toward direct booking
+• Termination terms — how and when you can remove your listing if you decide to shift more of your repeat business direct

-Reading these terms isn't a reason to avoid all platforms.
-For outfitters early in building a client base, marketplace exposure has real value — platforms bring hunters who wouldn't have found you otherwise.
+Reading these terms isn't a reason to avoid platforms.
+For outfitters early in building a client base, marketplace exposure has real value — platforms bring hunters who wouldn't have found you otherwise, and that's work a booking page will never do for you.
 But it is a reason to be deliberate about which clients you pull into a direct relationship as quickly as possible, and to understand which platform terms make that harder.

 The Longer Play

 A hunter books through a marketplace, has a good trip, and later finds the outfitter's own website in a search.
-The platform got the credit for that first booking.
-The outfitter kept the relationship — and the next three bookings came in at zero commission.
+The platform earned the credit for that first booking.
+The outfitter kept the relationship — and the bookings that started on his own page came in at zero commission.

 That sequence is the play.
-Platforms are a top-of-funnel tool, not a permanent partner.
-But it only works if you have a direct booking option ready when the client comes back looking for you.
+The platform handles the top of the funnel; your own booking page is where the relationships you've already earned live.
+But it only works if the direct option exists when the client comes back looking for you.

 Set up your own booking page and start building the client list that belongs to you.
 When that returning hunter calls next November asking what you'd charge direct, the answer can be whatever makes sense for your business — not whatever fits inside a platform's price-parity terms.